cake-tech/cakewallet-guides/docs/cake-pay/faq.md

 ## Why is Cake Wallet showing a slightly different fiat value than the Cake Pay invoice amount?

-Cake Wallet uses a different fiat API endpoint than the Cake Pay Web endpoint.
+Cake Wallet uses a different fiat API endpoint than the Cake Pay endpoint.
 This can lead to small (<1%) differences in prices shown.
 For non-USD denominated products, the spread may be a little larger because we buy the cards in USD, and there is thus an implied spread that Cake must pay between USD and the other fiat asset.
 Always make sure to send the exact amount of cryptocurrency specified for the invoice.
 Cake Pay uses extremely competitive market rates for crypto/USD.

-## What are the Cake Pay Web terms and conditions?
+## What are the Cake Pay terms and conditions?

-View the full Cake Pay Web terms and conditions [here](https://cakepay.com/cakepay-web-terms.txt).
+View the full Cake Pay terms and conditions [here](https://cakepay.com/cakepay-web-terms.txt).

 ## What cryptocurrencies can I pay with?